gtbikev/courses/README.md

 ## Courses

 Courses are divided into the following categories: bmx, gravel, mtb, road.
-Elevation is calculated based on a slopscale of 0.5.
+Elevation is calculated based on a slopescale of 0.5.

 | Course Name                       | Distance      | Elevation   | Description                                           |
 | :-------------------------------- | :------------ | :---------- | :---------------------------------------------------- |